smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

 }
 ```

 Only the outermost structure of the game loop is shown here for clarity.
 Almost the entire function is contained inside the body of an infinite `for` loop.
 On each iteration, the value of {{< lookup/cref gameTickCount >}} is checked, and execution only proceeds once the count reaches 13.
 (This counter is incremented externally in the {{< lookup/cref PCSpeakerService >}} function, which is called by a timer interrupt 140 times per second.)
-This busy loop ensures that the game waits _at least_ 13 &#8725; 140 seconds between successive frames, effectively creating a frame-rate limiter a bit shy of 11 frames per second.
+This busy loop ensures that the game waits _at least_ 13 &frasl; 140 seconds between successive frames, effectively creating a frame-rate limiter a bit shy of 11 frames per second.
 Once the requisite amount of time has passed, {{< lookup/cref gameTickCount >}} is reset to zero to set up for the delay on the subsequent iteration and the rest of the game loop body runs.

 For a fast computer that can draw a frame quickly, this loop eats up the remaining unused time before another loop iteration is allowed to start.
 On a very slow computer, it's possible for {{< lookup/cref gameTickCount >}} to be at or above 13 by the time the next game loop iteration is entered, resulting in no busy wait at all.
 In these cases, the gameplay will appear noticeably sluggish because there are no mechanisms in place to skip frames or adjust the movement speeds of objects.